 This concept has been around since ALVINN in the 90s and continues to be a popular, promising approach.
 We are exploring this option for controlling the ARCaDe cars.
 We have modeled CSL and one of the cars in the Unity gaming engine, and are training and testing in the game world.
 We'd like to study the effects and nature of adversarial examples using the controlled environment in Unity.

 Verified hybrid LQ control for autonomous spacecraft rendezvous.
 Nicole Chan and Sayan Mitra.
-Accepted to the 56th IEEE Conference on Decision and Control (CDC 2017).
+In the 56th IEEE Conference on Decision and Control (CDC 2017).